EvisHome/Home-Assistant/examples/apexcharts-card/readme.md

 ![](apexcharts-with-background-and-labels.png)

-## Multiple ApexCharts Background In a Swipe Card
+## Multiple ApexCharts In a Swipe Card

 If you have multiple charts on your dashboard, but do not nessarily need to monitor them all at once you can save some screen space and put them on a swipe card and set it on autoplay, and stop it if interacted with.